-This past year has been stressful — to put it mildly.
+These past few years have been stressful — to put it mildly.

-As we have moved through 2020, we’ve seen a global pandemic put the world in a death grip.
+We’ve seen a global pandemic put the world in a death grip.
 We’ve witnessed major social unrest with civil protests around the globe.
-And if that wasn’t enough, a highly combative presidential election in the U.S. has almost everyone on edge.
+And if that wasn’t enough, a highly combative presidential election in the U.S. had almost everyone on edge.
 There are more than enough issues upon which to disagree.
 Maskers versus anti-maskers.
 Black lives matter versus cops’ lives matter.
 Trump versus Biden.

 I’ve been amazed and disappointed by our humanity — or lack thereof.
 I post my opinions about these and other topics on my personal social media platforms.
 And I respect others’ right to do the same.
 However, I just do not understand the people who invest large amounts of time and effort vehemently responding to my posts.
 Of course, these replies are most often conflicting opinions, and some of the comments get downright nasty.
 Strangers and family members hurl personal insults at each other and me.